melinaroy/melinaroy/courses/linkedin-learning/programming-foundations_object-oriented-design/notes.md

   - title(what is the goal?)
   - primary actor (who desires it?)
   - success scenario (how is it accomplished?)
-  - optional: extensions, preconditions, postconditions, secondary actors, stakeholders, scope, priority, ownner
+  - optional: extensions, pre-conditions, post-conditions, secondary actors, stakeholders, scope, priority, owner
 - use cases prompts:
   - Who performs system administration tasks?
   - Who manages users and security?